I'm a self-confessed internet junkie who spends way too many hours staring at my laptop screen (with love, of course).

-Please note, the car hypothecation cancellation procedure, though more or less the same, might vary for each RTO.
+Please note that the car hypothecation cancellation procedure, though more or less the same, might vary for each RTO.
 I had done this from Ottapalam RTO.

 Disclaimer: This article is an account of my own personal experience back in 2015.
-The fees and steps might have varied a bit since then.
+The fees and steps might be different now.
 Please also read the comments below from readers who have helpfully provided the latest updates about the process.

 What Is Hypothecation and Hypothecation Cancellation?